AdobeDocs/experience-platform.en/help/data-governance/mtls-api/public-certificate-endpoint.md

 - Base path for this API: `/data/core/mtls`
 - Example of a complete path: `https://platform.adobe.io/data/core/mtls/v1/certificate/public-certificate`

-## Retrieve your public certificate {#list}
+## Retrieve your public certificates {#list}

-You can retrieve the public certificate associated with your organization by making a GET request to the `/v1/certificate/public-certificate` endpoint.
+You can retrieve the public certificates for any of your organization's Adobe applications by making a GET request to the `/v1/certificate/public-certificate` endpoint.

 **API format**